andybrucenet/ansible-ec2-hadoop-cluster/README.md

         echo "foo foo quux labs foo bar quux" | hdfs dfs -copyFromLocal -f - ./readme
         ```

    * Run the job.
-First, cleanup any existing output.
-Then, rerun the job:
+The following does cleanup (ignore errors) and then runs R.

         ```
         hdfs dfs -rm -r ./Rcount

         hadoop jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-streaming.jar \
           -files ./mapper.R,./reducer.R \
           -mapper ./mapper.R -reducer ./reducer.R \
           -input ./readme -output ./Rcount
         ```

-    * The job fails.
+1. *Troubleshoot.* The job fails.
 Have the candidate discover why.
 You may show output from the terminal, but the candidate should know to go to Job History UI under MapReduce.
    * The problem is `/usr/bin/env: Rscript: No such file or directory`
    * The problem occurs because R is not installed on all data nodes.
    * The error will show up either under the Map or Reduce phases.
 Because R is installed on the `data1` node, the error may move around.
    * Goal is to have candidate knowledge of troubleshooting and log locations.
    * Solution: Logon to `data2` node and use `sudo yum install -y R`.
 Then rerun job.

-    ```
-    sudo su - admin

-    echo "foo foo quux labs foo bar quux" | hdfs dfs -copyFromLocal -f - ./readme

-    hadoop jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-streaming.jar \
-      -files ./mapper.R,./reducer.R \
-      -mapper ./mapper.R -reducer ./reducer.R \
-      -input ./readme -output ./Rcount
-    ```

 ## Work with Candidate - Block Replication and Add Nodes